puppylinux-woof-CE/puppylinux-woof-CE.github.io/index.md

-Whatever you have in mind - praises, curses, questions, suggestions, or just plain chit-chat, we welcome you to join us at [Puppy Linux Discussion Forum](https://forum.puppylinux.com) or just check the [discussions][download] for the latest puppylinux woof builds.
+Whatever you have in mind - praises, curses, questions, suggestions, or just plain chit-chat, we welcome you to join us at [Puppy Linux Discussion Forum](https://forum.puppylinux.com) or just check the [download page][download] for the latest puppylinux woof-ce builds.
 There is also an [Alternative Forum](https://puppylinux.freeforums.net) which will be used only "in emergency" to explain what is happening.